macwille/python-chat-app/README.md

 ### PostgreSQL

-If you have PostgreSQL installed you can run these commands.
+If you have PostgreSQL installed you can run these commands, you will need to create a database inside your cluster.

-* `DATABASE_URL=postgresql://user:password@localhost:PORT/database` - template for .env configuration.
+* `DATABASE_URL=postgresql://user:password@localhost:PORT/database-name` - template for .env configuration.

-* `psql -U user/superuser -d database < schema.sql` Creates SQL-tables.
+* `psql -U user/superuser -d database-name < schema.sql` Creates SQL-tables.

-* `psql -U user/superuser -d database < drop.sql` Deletes all SQL-tables.
+* `psql -U user/superuser -d database-name < drop.sql` Deletes all SQL-tables.